Security

 Capability expiry / TTLGranted capabilities last forever unless revokedAdd TTL field to Capability, check in verify_access().
 Useful for short-lived delegations (e.g., “let this one binary read this one file”).

 IPC rate limitingNo defense against IPC flooding DoSon_send hook — track send count per process per interval.
-Becomes more important once channels exist (ADR-005), since channels open a path the kernel doesn’t per-byte inspect.
+Becomes more important now that channels exist, since channels open a path the kernel doesn’t per-byte inspect.

 Cryptographic capabilitiesCapabilities don’t work across networked CambiOS nodesReplace kernel tables with signed tokens.
 Only matters once Yggdrasil mesh networking lands; not a v1 concern.